Contact Us

 2. Manual setup

-• Under Manual proxy setup, switch “Use a proxy server” to “On”.
+• Under Manual proxy setup, select “Use a proxy server” and set it to “On”.

 3. Enter proxy details